CribberSix/pygame-markdown/README.md

 ```

 Codeblocks are not wrapped.
 This can lead to code being displayed to the right side of the text area if a code line
-is longer than the width of the textarea.
+is longer than the specified width of the textarea.

 ---